Gluten free sourdough skillet one pot healthy meal with starter discard

 How to Make Gluten Free Sourdough Skillet One Pot Meal

-4. When meat is finished cooking, remove it from the cast-iron skillet and set aside.
+4. Remove the cooked meat from the skillet and set it aside.

-6. Add the meat back into the skillet once the vegetables are ready.
+6. Add the cooked meat back into the skillet once the vegetables are ready.

-7. Add minced garlic to the skillet and stir to incorporate it together.
-Cook for 30 seconds then remove from heat.
+7. Stir in the minced garlic and cook for 30 seconds until fragrant.
+Then, remove the skillet from heat.

-10. Pour sourdough bread topping evenly over the meat and vegetable filling.
-You can use a spatula to help smooth it on.
+10. Pour the sourdough batter evenly over the meat and vegetable filling.
+Use a spatula to spread it out if needed.

-12. Remove from the oven and top with the shredded cheese.
-(If using.)
+12. Remove from the oven and sprinkle shredded cheese on top (if using).

-13. Return the skillet to the oven for 5 more minutes or until the cheese is melted and the edges are golden brown.
+13. Return to the oven for another 5 minutes or until the cheese is melted and the edges are golden brown.

 Variations for Different Skillet Dinners

-Fajita style: beef or chicken, diced peppers, and onions with Colby jack cheese.
-(Or Pepper Jack cheese if you like spicy food.)
+Fajita Style – Sauté beef or chicken with diced peppers and onions, then top with Colby Jack cheese—or Pepper Jack if you like a little kick!

-Fresh from the Garden: chicken, summer squash, carrots, corn, and tomatoes.
-Top with mozzarella cheese.
+Fresh from the Garden – Light and flavorful!
+Chicken, summer squash, carrots, corn, and tomatoes, finished with melty mozzarella cheese.

 How to Store Any Leftovers from the Gluten-Free Sourdough Skillet